-February 22 is National Human Trafficking Awareness Day in Canada, a day set aside to bring particular attention to the issues of human trafficking and modern slavery in Canada and around the world.
-Freedom Sunday, held on February 23 this year, is the closest Sunday to this national observance and offers churches a direct opportunity to pray, worship and take action in addressing the crime of human trafficking.
+February 22 is Human Trafficking Awareness Day—a day set aside by Canadians to bring particular attention to the issues of human trafficking and modern slavery in Canada and around the world.
+On this date in 2007, the Parliament of Canada voted unanimously to develop and implement a national anti-trafficking action plan.

-- Sundays closest to December 10, UN Human Rights Day
+- December 10, UN Human Rights Day

 How you can help